 What is the application procedure?

-Applications must be submitted to the ACA Training and Education Manager on the appropriate form together with the necessary documentation, a signed Affirmation Form, and the designated fee.
+Applications must be submitted to the ACA on the appropriate form together with the necessary documentation, a signed Affirmation Form, and the designated fee.
 The application fee is currently $195.
 The documentation will be checked and sent to a Review Board composed of four ACA members who are recognised as corrosion specialists.
 A majority of the Board in favour of your application will result in acceptance.
 There is no annual fee for certification, but you must continue as a financial ACA member.

 What is required in signing the Affirmation?